 Funding will be provided to the non-government school sector under the Australian Education Act 2013.
 Non-government representative bodies (NGRBs) will administer funding in line with agreed priorities for the Fund.
 Amendments have been made to the Australian Education Regulation 2013 to provide for the administrative arrangements for the Fund.

+Guidelines for the Fund are now available on the department’s website.
 Further details on funding arrangements are to be determined in consultation with the sector.

 What will the Fund be used for?